-We’ve all seen a Chinese copy of something, maybe a fashion accessory, a poorly manufactured imitation of the original, maybe with those weird names, or electronics pretending to be the iPhone 4 or 5… everything has a Chinese replica.
+We’ve all seen a Chinese copy of something, maybe a fashion accessory, a poorly manufactured imitation of the original, with those weird names, or electronics pretending to be the iPhone 4 or 5… everything has a Chinese replica.

 But now the copy phenomenon in China has spread to every business branch, not only the product itself, like as it happened with the copy of an entire Apple store discovered in Shanghai.
 Here’s one from Zhuhai (I saw two there, at least only in Jida):

-There’s even entire villages devoted exclusively to copy and reproduce paintings from the best ones (Monet, Van Gogh, Edvard Munch…), being the most representative and famous the Dafen Village, in Shenzen:
+There’s even entire villages devoted exclusively to copy and reproduce paintings from the best (Monet, Van Gogh, Edvard Munch…), being the most representative and famous the Dafen Village, in Shenzen:

 But with this post I want to talk about my personal experience on counterfeit goods and brands.

-First of all, I met a new concept (for me at least), wich I called the sponsored copycat brand.
+First of all, I met a new concept (for me at least), which I called the sponsored copycat brand.
 For example, in Zhuhai there’s a well-known, flashy hotel near the beach, mainly used for conventions and orgies.
 Yeah, you read it right.
 Pretty nice, and huge.
 And sumptuous, in the Chinese way of doing stuff for rich people (let’s call it baroque).
 Just say it looks like the US Capitol… Here’s the main hall:

 On this hall, a pianist tries to create a charming and classy atmosphere.
-In the upper levels, various restaurants and free buffets, and above them, the always empty rooms; but my interest is on the floor level, where there are some clothing and souvenir shops for the occasional customers or people passing by.
+In the upper levels, various restaurants and free buffets, and above them, the permanently empty rooms; but my interest is on the floor level, where there are some clothing and souvenir shops for the occasional customers or people passing by.